GDXN/MangaCMS/README.md

 ```

-Note: using capitals in usernames/tablenames/columnames in postgre is rather difficult, just don't do it.
+Note: using capitals in usernames/tablenames/columnames in postgres is rather difficult, just don't do it.

 You must then specify the Database server's IP, the username, databasename, and password in the `settings.py` file.